Ways of facilitating small-group discussions in physically-distanced learning spaces

 - Option 2: Give students the URL for a shared Google Docs to share their thoughts with their group.
 Assign a group member as the Reporter to share the outcomes of the discussion.

 - Option 3: Direct students to log in to Canvas using their laptop/mobile phone and enter Blackboard Collaborate Ultra.
 Create breakout groups spaces and have students have their discussions until the chat tool.
 Assign a group member as the Reporter to share the outcomes of the discussion.
+Note: Breakout groups are only available in sessions with 250 or fewer attendees.
+You can create up to 20 breakout rooms.
+There is no limit to the number of attendees you can put in each group.

 - Students share responses in larger class discussion.